OEM+ Full LED Headlights — BMW 5 Series (F10/F11)

 BMW 5 Series Sedan (F10) • Touring (F11) • 520i • 528i • 530i • 535i • 550i • M5 (F10) • 2011–2017

-A complete lighting upgrade for your F10/F11.
-These Full LED assemblies replace your factory xenon projectors with high-output Bi-LED optics and a contemporary DRL signature — sharper and more defined than the original halos.
+A complete halogen-to-LED and xenon-to-LED upgrade for your F10/F11.
+These Full LED assemblies replace your factory halogen or xenon projectors with high-output Bi-LED optics and a contemporary DRL signature — sharper and more defined than the original halos.
 Every LED driver and control module comes pre-installed.
 No bulbs to source, no ballasts to transfer.

 Available in two DRL configurations: a clean single-color White, and a switchable White + Yellow for the CSL motorsport look.
 Select your DRL configuration at checkout.